 In the event of a dispute involving any college policies or grades, the student should appeal to his/her instructor, and appropriate department chair or school director (in that order).
 If a satisfactory solution is not achieved, the student may appeal his/her case through the College Academic Appeals Committee on his/her campus.

-Students must fulfill the requirements stated in the catalog for the academic year in which they are first admitted at UNL.
-In consultation with advisors, a student may choose to follow a subsequent catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at UNL in the College of Engineering.
+Students must fulfill the requirements stated in the catalog for the academic year in which they are first admitted at the University of Nebraska–Lincoln.
+In consultation with advisors, a student may choose to follow a subsequent catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at Nebraska in the College of Engineering.
 Students must complete all degree requirements from a single catalog year.
 The catalog which a student follows for degree requirements may not be more than 10 years old at the time of graduation.

 Requirements for the Degree